johann-solo/oliveandmango.github.io/site/content/blog/2018-07-26-classic-greek-village-salad.md

 scaled_thumbnail: /images/uploads/2018_07_26_classic_greek_village_salad_0.jpg
 categories: ["sides"]
 tags: ["salads", "Greek"]
+keywords: ["Greek", "easy salads", "easy Greek salad", "how to make a Greek salad"]
 excerpt: A glorious salad made from the fresh offerings of the garden
 ---